 Due to the uncertain nature of USPS and its partner parcel delivery services worldwide, as well as the customs officers used in this low-cost shipping method, all USPS delivery times are estimates, and can vary wildly, based largely on your country's customs offices.
 We include appropriate paperwork, but sometimes things just take an inexplicably long time to clear customs, and there is unfortunately absolutely nothing we can do to hurry the process along.
-For day-specific delivery, please use the FedEx delivery options.
+For day-specific, MUCH faster delivery, please use the UPS delivery options.
 Additionally, any customs duties/fees/VAT imposed by governmental authorities or local carrier shall be the customer's responsibility (contact us with questions or concerns on this point).

 Please note: form•function•form shall not be responsible for loss damage, or theft of any order shipped internationally via USPS.No refunds shall be offered on international shipping fees/product charges due to delays in transit or lost/stolen merchandise shipped via USPS.
 For guaranteed delivery dates and packages insured against loss, theft, and damage, please use the UPS delivery options.